-It's been less than two years since Liz Smith met Gisele, but the nurse can't remember life before she adopted her daughter — "she's been such a big part of it," Smith says with a smile.
+It's been less than two years since Liz Smith met her adopted daughter Gisele, but she can't remember life before her.
+Smith, 45, grew up with two dreams: be a pediatric nurse and a parent.

 “Becoming a nurse was easy, but becoming a mom was not,” Smith told the Third Hour of TODAY.

 As she approached her 40th birthday, Smith's career was thriving while her personal life was in flux.
 Recently single, Smith was encouraged by her sister to pursue motherhood on her own.
-An initial visit with a fertility specialist seemed promising. "[The doctor said] 'You're healthy and have the ovaries of a 30-year-old,'" recalls Smith.
+An initial visit with a fertility specialist seemed promising, but after many unsuccessful attempts at getting pregnant, Smith put the idea of becoming a mom behind her.

-That's when a dream job opportunity brought her back to her hometown of Boston, where she became the Director of Nursing at Franciscan Children's Hospital — and met a patient in desperate need of a foster parent.
+Then a job opportunity brought her back to her hometown of Boston where she became the Director of Nursing at Franciscan Children's Hospital and she met a patient in desperate need of a foster parent.

-Gisele, whose mother exposed her to narcotics during pregnancy, was born at 29 weeks, weighing less than two pounds.
+Gisele's mother exposed her to narcotics during pregnancy, she was born prematurely at 29 weeks and weighed less than two pounds.

-Smith reserved her personal feelings about the situation, knowing the goal was to reunify Gisele with her parents.
-But when the parents began to disengage and stopped showing up, it looked like they wouldn’t meet the requirements for reunification.
-Meanwhile, Smith was becoming attached.
+Smith tried keeping her personal feelings reserved, knowing the goal was to reunify Gisele with her parents, but when the parents began to disengage it looked like they wouldn’t meet the requirements for reunification.

 After nine months of Smith fostering Gisele, the state terminated her birth parents' parental rights.
 Smith describes that day as a "sad and emotional" milestone on her journey to parenthood.

 "It hit me, all of a sudden, that my life had changed, my dream was coming true.
-But [also] that somebody else was losing her and that was really hard, because it wasn’t intentional.”
+But that somebody else was losing her and that was really hard because it wasn’t intentional.”

 When Gisele's birth parents did not appeal after 30 days, Smith's path to legal parenthood became real.

-“The day I got the phone call with the adoption date was the day that I was jumping up and down,” Smith says.
-“They said ‘October 18th.’
-And it’s my grandmother’s birthday and I just started crying.”
+“The day I got the phone call with the adoption date was the day that I was jumping up and down,” tells Smith.
+“They said ‘October 18th’ and it’s my grandmother’s birthday and I just started crying.”

 Today, Gisele’s health is much improved.
 She's a happy, bubbly, 2-year-old girl who loves Play-Doh and dancing to “Baby Shark.”
 She still has the feeding tube, but her appetite has grown.